microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-azureaddevice-list.md

 doc_type: apiPageType
 ---

-# List azureADDevices
+# List azureADDevice resources
 Namespace: microsoft.graph.windowsUpdates

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of [azureADDevice](../resources/windowsupdates-azureaddevice.md) objects and their properties.

-This operation filters on the full resource type, `microsoft.graph.windowsUpdates.azureADDevice`, which inherits from [updatableAsset](../resources/windowsupdates-updatableasset.md).
+This operation filters on the fully qualified resource type, `microsoft.graph.windowsUpdates.azureADDevice`, which inherits from [updatableAsset](../resources/windowsupdates-updatableasset.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).